As a part of the ongoing series on Know your Fund, we now bring to you Parag Parikh Long Term Equity Fund.

 Thankfully, it is ONLY a name change and nothing else.
 As the fund house communication mentioned it was a way to pay tribute to its founder Mr. Parag Parikh.

-We, at Unovest, anyways got in touch with Rajeev Thakkar, Fund Manager, CIO and a Director with PPFAS Mutual Fund to share with us the core characteristics and insights about the Parag Parikh Long Term Value Fund.
+We, at Unovest, anyways got in touch with Rajeev Thakkar, Fund Manager, CIO and a Director with PPFAS Mutual Fund to share with us the core characteristics and insights about the Parag Parikh Long Term Equity Fund.

 The following is series of questions that he has graciously and generously answered for all the investors out there.